StartArticlesRace for AI: 80% of large companies plan to implement it by 2025, but...

-Race for AI: 80% of large companies plan to implement it by 2025, but they are prepared
+Race for AI: 80% of large companies plan to implement it by 2025, but are they ready?

-Although AI offers benefits, how process automation and predictive analysis, experts warn that many of these projects do not achieve the expected results due to the complexity of their integration.
-Overcoming this barrier requires more than cutting-edge technology; requires a strategic approach, with robust planning, development of skills and an organizational culture adapted to continuous innovation
+Although AI offers benefits such as process automation and predictive analysis, experts warn that many of these projects do not achieve the expected results due to the complexity of their integration.
+Overcoming this barrier requires more than cutting-edge technology; it demands a strategic approach, with robust planning, skill development, and an organizational culture adapted to continuous innovation.

 The challenges of implementation

-Furthermore, the lack of clarity about the strategic use of data hinders informed decision-making.
-Technology should be seen as a complementary tool to traditional management, focusing not only on automation, but in how to improve processes effectively and humanely
+Furthermore, the lack of clarity regarding the strategic use of data hampers informed decision-making.
+Technology should be seen as a complementary tool to traditional management, focusing not only on automation but also on how to improve processes effectively and humanely.

 Organizational culture and governance

-The misalignment between technological enthusiasm and organizational preparedness is evident.
-Many corporations are accelerating their investments in AI, but without the proper support in terms of governance and training.
-This creates an environment where technology is implemented in a fragmented way, without integrating deeply into daily operations
+The misalignment between technological enthusiasm and organizational readiness is evident.
+Many corporations are accelerating their investments in AI, but without adequate support in terms of governance and training.
+This creates an environment where technology is implemented in a fragmented way, without deeply integrating into daily operations.

-According to a recent survey byAccenture, 64% of companies face difficulties in adopting innovations, 78% of executives say that tools evolve faster than training areas
+According to a recent survey byAccenture, 64% of companies face difficulties in adopting innovations, and 78% of executives say that tools evolve faster than training areas.

-Ethical and responsible governance is also a critical issue, mainly regarding privacy and transparency.
-According toGartner, until 2028, companies with AI governance platforms will reduce the number of ethical incidents by 40%
+Ethical and responsible governance is also a critical issue, especially regarding privacy and transparency.
+According toGartner, by 2028, companies with AI governance platforms will reduce the number of ethical incidents by 40%.

 The future of AI in business

-Despite the challenges, the global AI market is expected to reach nearly $1 trillion by 2027, according to theBain & Co.
-In Brazil, the race for AI gains momentum, driven by globalization and competitive pressure
+Despite challenges, the global AI market is expected to reach nearly $1 trillion by 2027, according to theBain & Co.
+In Brazil, the race for AI is gaining momentum, driven by globalization and competitive pressure.

-Companies that have already modernized their processes with AI recorded 2,4 times more productivity and revenue growth 2,5 times larger, points to theAccenture, with AI applied in areas such as IT (75%), marketing (64%), customer service (59%) and finance (58%)
+Companies that have already modernized their processes with AI have recorded 2.4 times more productivity and 2.5 times greater revenue growth, according to theAccenture, with AI applied in areas such as IT (75%), marketing (64%), customer service (59%) and finance (58%).

 The successful adoption of AI depends on a balanced vision between innovation and organizational development, where continuous learning and adaptability are part of the culture.
-Companies that invest not only in technology, but also in the qualification of their teams and in the creation of a solid governance, will be better prepared to reap the benefits of AI in the long term.
-As the race for AI progresses, organizations that know how to balance these factors will have a better chance of leading in the market of the future, avoiding the mistakes that lead many projects to failure
+Companies that invest not only in technology but also in the qualification of their teams and in the creation of solid governance will be better prepared to reap the long-term benefits of AI.
+As the race for AI advances, organizations that know how to balance these factors will have a better chance of leading in the future market, avoiding the mistakes that lead many projects to failure.

 Hosanna Azevedo